 Trying to pay for street food, fruit, or trinkets with a large bill — sometimes the equivalent of several days worth of earnings for a vendor — is bad form.

 Learn to horde your small denominations, and wait to break big banknotes when paying for accommodation, meals in nice restaurants, or drinks in a busy bar.
-In a pinch, you can often get change in one of the ubiquitous chain minimarts found in Asia.
+In a pinch, you can often get change by purchasing something in one of the ubiquitous chain mini-marts found in Asia.

 Don't Put Toilet Paper in the Toilet

-Western travelers tend to have a serious problem with this one.
+Western travelers tend to have more of a problem with this one.
 Although putting toilet paper anywhere other than in the bowl may seem unsanitary, doing so is necessary in most places.
 Singapore is an exception, but in general, you shouldn't flush toilet paper (or any other material) in Southeast Asia.

-Ancient sewage systems aren’t capable of breaking down toilet paper properly.
-And while you may think that a little won’t hurt or that you're an exception, the accumulated paper always ends up needing to be cleared by the establishment later — at great trouble and expense.
+The ancient sewage systems aren’t capable of breaking down toilet paper properly.
+And while you may think that a little won’t hurt or you're an exception to the rule, the accumulated paper always ends up needing to be cleared by the establishment later — at great trouble and expense.
 Many businesses have stopped offering toilet access to customers because travelers continue to throw paper and other products into the bowl.

-No matter if the toilet itself is a nightmarish squat toilet or a sit-down style, if a small bin or can is located near the toilet, put paper there.
+No matter if the toilet itself is a nightmarish squat toilet or more familiar, put paper in the small can or bin located nearby.

-Some exceptions include Singapore, new shopping malls, airports, and a few other places with modernized septic systems.
+Some exceptions include Singapore, newer shopping malls, airports, and a few other places with modernized processing systems.

 Don't Ask Drivers for Recommendations

 You can pretty much safely assume that your drivers in Southeast Asia will always have ulterior motives — particularly tuk-tuk drivers.
-Any suggestions offered are usually meant to benefit themselves more often than you.
+Any suggestions offered are probably of more benefit to themselves than you.

-Hustling and upselling are the name of the game — and often essential to survival in countries where driver mafias and police need to be "tipped" from time to time.
+Hustling and upselling are part of the game — and often essential to survival in countries where driver mafias and police need to be "tipped" from time to time.

-Using a driver for recommendations or as a personal concierge/travel guide to find bars, restaurants, or shops will inevitably result in being taken to an inferior place owned by his family or friend.
-If nothing else, the farthest destination will be chosen so that the fare can be increased.
+Using a driver for recommendations or as a personal concierge/travel guide to find bars, restaurants, or shops will inevitably result in being taken to a place owned by his family or friend.
+If nothing else, the farthest destination will be chosen so that the fare can be increased, coming and going.

-Drivers sometimes get commission for bringing tourists into shops and hotels.
+Drivers sometimes get commission for bringing tourists to shops and hotels.
 That additional cost is often passed on to the customer.

 Don't Walk Away Without Checking Laundry First

-Laundry service in Southeast Asia is often very inexpensive, sometimes as little as $1 or less for two pounds.
+Laundry service in Southeast Asia is often very inexpensive, sometimes as little as $1 – 2.
 If you're traveling for longer than a week, you can safely pack less clothing and plan to get laundry washed at least once.
 You'll need clean stuff anyway to survive Southeast Asia's tropical climate.

 But not all laundromats are equal.
-Electricity is often scarce, while sunshine is plentiful; line drying laundry outside just makes sense.
-Unfortunately, items often get swapped with other customers, or lost altogether.
+Electricity is often expensive, but sunshine is plentiful; drying laundry outside on a line just makes sense.
+Unfortunately, items often get swapped with other customers.
+Sometimes, they get lost altogether.

-The sooner you discover an article of clothing is missing, the better your chances of getting it back.
+The sooner you discover an article of clothing is missing, the better your chances of recovering it.
 If you notice days later, the traveler who got it may have already moved on to another place.
 Take a count of items before leaving the laundromat.

-Tip: Although laundry service offered by your accommodation may cost a little more than getting it done on the street, there's a much better chance of fixing mix-ups.
-Odds are that another guest has your favorite shirt.
+Tip: Although laundry service offered by your accommodation may cost a little more than getting it done by businesses on the street, there's a much better chance of fixing mix-ups.
+Odds are that another guest at the hotel has your favorite shirt.

 Don't Negotiate Fixed Prices

 Although haggling for a better price is crucial and expected for nearly all purchases in Southeast Asia, especially in the markets, a few items are exempt.
-Trying to negotiate for these items is taboo and will definitely trigger a bad mood from someone.
+Trying to negotiate for these items is taboo and will definitely put someone in a bad mood.

 Unfortunately, sometimes you'll need a little time in a place to get a good feel for what things can and can't be haggled.
-If 20 identical carts are selling mangosteen fruit for the same price per kilogram, chances are that's the going rate in the area.
-You can, however, still ask for a discount if buying bulk or multiple items.
+If 10 identical carts are selling mangosteen fruit for the same price per kilogram, chances are that's the going rate in the area.
+You can, however, still ask for a discount if buying bulk or multiple items from the same vendor.

-Don’t ever negotiate for consumable items such as drinks, snacks, sweets, tobacco, and street food.
+Don’t negotiate for consumable items such as water, drinks, snacks, sweets, tobacco, and street food.
 Instead, save your haggling for souvenir purchases or even to get better deals on accommodation.